 “Thesilhouette of my village Villarluengo stands out among the wild mountains that want to touch the sky“.
-Already Enrique Royo with his copla gave us an idea of the deep impression of the traveler when contemplating for the first time the steep figure of this town.
-Villarluengo is located in the foothills of the Monte Santo mountain, on a spur of limestone rocks at about 1,130 meters. altitude, and downwards, it overlooks the deep gorges of the Cañada River.
+Already Enrique Royo with his copla gave us an idea of the deep impression of the traveler when contemplating for the first time the steep figure of this village.
+Villarluengo is located on the slopes of the Monte Santo mountain, on a spur of limestone rocks at about 1,130 meters. altitude, and downwards, it overlooks the deep gorges of the Cañada River.

-It has, in its large municipality, with numerous farmhouses grouped in several items and with a hamlet, Montoro de Mezquita, another of the most interesting natural points of the region.
+It has, in its large municipality, with numerous farmhouses grouped in several items and a hamlet, Montoro de Mezquitaanother of the most interesting natural points of the region.
 Come and discover this beautiful place.

 The history of Villarluengo